 After doing my Joga certification, my mind had already opened up so much to how we can balance all the things we think are unfixable.
 And Thai yoga stretching took that to another level.

 All the fixing my body was great it was very zen.
 But it wasn’t enough, I needed run jump and PUNCH something.
 So I took a boxing class!
 Taking this class didn’t count towards my CEC’s but it was exactly what I needed.

 When I do the CEC’s I’m there as a fitness professional, and I’m learning to teach others.
 At boxing, I’m just a student soaking it all in, and I loved it!

 I went to Iron Lion Boxing gym and took their Saturday morning Class with coach Steph!
 It was amazing!
 I thought I knew how to box!
 But clearly I needed an expert's help. :-)

 Check me out with Co-Owner Steph (Middle) and my partner for the day!

 Please know, when I say boxing I mean Real Boxing, there are so many elements involved in order to get it right!
 From the tip of your toe to the head placement and movement.

 Once again I was entranced by what my body could accomplish with the right instruction.
-Throwing jabs and crosses, shadow boxing and just an overall feeling by the end of the class that I could possibly step in the ring and compete I had never felt that before.
+Throwing jabs and crosses, shadow boxing and just an overall feeling by the end of the class that I could possibly step in the ring and compete.
+A feeling I had never felt before.